Test multicast traffic in K8s

 swxtch-xnic-szdk7 1/1 Running 0 42m 10.2.128.95 aks-nodepool1-23351669-vmss000004 <none> <none>

-Now that the system is validated using swXtch.io tools, you can test with your K8s application.
+Now that the system is validated using swXtch.io tools, the user can test with his K8s application.